-A decade later World War II began, and changed everything.
+A decade later World War II began, an unthinkable event that changed everything.
 The war effort made great strides in construction technology and material sciences while the U.S. population spiked and the suburbanization of America exploded across the landscape.
 Responding to these drastic changes, the magazine Arts & Architecture sponsored the Case Study House Program (1945-1966).
 Through this program they commissioned major architects of the day to design and build inexpensive and efficient model homes for the housing boom that came with the end of the war.

 These new ideas seem to flourish during moments of societal flux.
 As the lives of people drastically change, they look for homes that fit their new reality.
 It appears we are once again at a flux-point in the curve of American evolution.
 Similar to the period after the Civil War and World War II, we are in a period of rapid technological and sociological change.
 Yet, where are the model homes for our generation, for our time?